-Programs on October 14, 2014
+Programs on October 14, 2016

-During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the Internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
-Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Basic or Intermediate Word Processing, Spreadsheets and Presentations.
+During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
+Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Word Processing, Spreadsheets and Presentations.
 For the tutorials, please bring headphones or purchase a set at the library.

 Turn your photos into photo books, cards or gifts.
 Join us to explore the photo editing options available through Shutterfly.com.
 Learn how to set up your account and upload pictures from your digital camera, tablet or cell phone.
 This is an introductory class.
 Bring your laptop (plus other device with photos on it as necessary).